 - Sliding linking bar

-Every type of hiking boot is rated for crampon compatibility—this rating denoted by the letters/figures B1, B2, and B3.
-Every boot type is compatible with a corresponding crampons number, meaning B1 boots pair with C1 crampons, B2 with C2s, and B3 with C3s.
+Every type of hiking boot is rated for crampon compatibility—this rating is denoted by the letters/figures B1, B2, and B3.
+Every boot type is compatible with a corresponding crampon number, meaning B1 boots pair with C1 crampons, B2 with C2s, and B3 with C3s.

 - B1 boots are standard hiking boots with no toe or heel welt.
 C1 crampons attach with locking straps and are commonly known as “strap-ons.”